moosb/starwarstest/README.md

 Download package.json and test.js or SWTest.zip

-Place package.json and test.js in a folder OR extract SWTest into a folder
+Place package.json and test.js in a folder OR extract SWTest.zip into a folder

 Use terminal / windows command prompt to navigate to the folder you placed the files in